 Finally, Dr. Taylor offers readers ways to “train your brain”.
 The end of the chapters allows teens to get comfortable with their sensory issues through various exercises.
 Again, this encourages independence.
 I imagine that many teens try things in this book because Dr. Taylor recommends it, but if their parent suggested it, they’d resist.

 Learn to Have Fun also includes a separate note for parents, occupational therapists, and teachers.
 There really isn’t anything I don’t like about this book.
 I think the only “con” is that I want an elementary student version so my Dr. J can use it.
 Maybe Dr. Taylor would consider a picture book edition.

 Here’s the cool part!
 Future Horizons offers you, my sweet readers, a 15% discount on Learn to Have Fun with Your Senses when you use my affiliate code HATS.
 If you’re in the continental US, you also receive FREE SHIPPING!
+You can also get a discount on continuing education conferences.
 Woohoo!
 (By the way, the authors also get paid more when you go this route instead of Amazon.
 You get a discount and free shipping, and the authors get more money!
 Win-win!)